 How to Seek EPA Approval for Pesticide Applicator Soil Fumigation Exams

-Labels of soil fumigant products will include a new pesticide applicator training requirement as of December 1, 2012.
-Certified applicators will be required to successfully complete training specific to soil fumigation.
-Registrants of soil fumigant products will offer EPA-approved on-line training (and possibilities for in-person training) complete with quizzes and exams.
-Although not required, Pesticide State Lead Agencies (SLAs) may seek EPA’s approval and provide applicators with an alternative to registrant-sponsored training.
+Certified applicators must successfully complete training specific to soil fumigation.
+Registrants of soil fumigant products offer EPA-approved on-line training (and possibilities for in-person training) complete with quizzes and exams.
+Although not required, pesticide state lead agencies (SLAs) may seek EPA’s approval and provide applicators with an alternative to registrant-sponsored training.
+The training requirement was added to labels of soil fumigant products in 2012.

-Note that compliance with the label-required training is a condition of product use.
-Because soil fumigants are Restricted Use Products, only certified applicators may purchase them.
+Note that compliance with the training required by the label is a condition of product use.
+Because soil fumigants are restricted use products, only certified applicators may purchase them.
 Contact the registrant about additional requirements they may have for persons purchasing their products.

 SLAs may request EPA approval to offer a pesticide applicator certification, training, or “challenge exam” as an alternative to registrant-provided training.
 A challenge exam would be administered to determine whether an applicator has acquired competency in the key aspects of soil fumigant application, independent of certification in soil fumigation or other training offered by the state.
-Offered apart from the state applicator certification program, challenge exams will most likely be used by SLAs in situations where they are in the process of adding a soil fumigation category or subcategory, or updating an existing exam.
-For more information see the EPA’s fact sheet, Training and Exam Options for Pesticide Applicators of Soil Fumigant Products (4 pp, 88k) (about PDF).
+Challenge exams will most likely be used by SLAs in situations where they are in the process of adding a soil fumigation category or subcategory, or updating an existing exam.
+For more information see the fact sheet, Training and Exam Options for Pesticide Applicators of Soil Fumigant Products.

-Make sure the exam covers the information outlined on the content check list included in the EPA’s fact sheet, Training and Exam Options for Pesticide Applicators of Soil Fumigant Products (4 pp, 88k) (about PDF).
+Make sure the exam covers the information outlined on the content checklist included in the fact sheet, Training and Exam Options for Pesticide Applicators of Soil Fumigant Products.

-- The National Soil Fumigation Exam Blueprint and Test Item Bank are available from Jeanne Kasai at firstname.lastname@example.org.
+- The National Soil Fumigation Exam Blueprint and Test Item Bank are available from Jeanne Kasai (email@example.com).

 SLAs seeking EPA approval should provide a description of their proposed program including information such as: